spyroot/tcactl/README.md

 ## Template Creation.

-* tcactl accept both JSON and Yaml specs.
+* tcactl accept both JSON and Yaml specs for cluster templates and cluster specs.

 * All name and symbols resolved before template created.